Dj-Viking/Nomadica/README.md

 # Nomad Web Developer

 ## Description
 Have you ever thought about packing your bags and starting over somewhere new?
 Web developers have the luxury of being able to work almost anywhere, but it can be distressing not knowing what the standard of living for web developers is in a foreign land.
-This app allows you to search the average annual salary for web developers in over 200 countries.
-The salary is displayed in the searched country's currency.
+This app allows you to search the median annual salary for web developers in over 200 countries.
+The salary is compared to the median household income for that country.
+These figures are both displayed in the searched country's currency or USD if the Rates API does not contain a conversion rate.

 ## User Story
 AS A web developer</br>